shivanshu1319/Shivanshu_Mishra_EventSpotLite/README.md

 Deployment

-The application is deployed and can be accessed at EventSpot Lite.
+The application is deployed and can be accessed at https://soft-moxie-b2bd3e.netlify.app.

 Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.

-###T HANK YOU🙂
+### THANK YOU🙂